We love our researchers because they make our collections come to life in new and fascinating ways.

 Reading Room Guidelines

 We maintain a closed stacks reading room for access to the Special Collections and College Archives materials.
-All materials are paged prior to your visit: this means materials are retrieved for researchers to view in the reading room and that all material is non-circulating.
+Closed stacks means that all materials are paged (or retrieved) for all researchers prior to their visit, and that they cannot peruse the stacks while they're here.
 The wide range of primary research sources housed in Special Collections are often rare, fragile, and valuable.
 To protect these collections the following prohibitions are enforced during researcher visits:

-- No pens or markers.
+- No pens, mechanical pencils, or markers.
 We are happy to provide pencils.

 - No food, beverages (including water), or gum.